-The US EPA Unregulated Contaminant Monitoring Rule (UCMR) samples systems nationwide.
-Data is collected for contaminants suspected to be present in drinking water, and currently do not have healthbased standards set under the Safe Drinking Water Act (SDWA).
+The US EPA Unregulated Contaminant Monitoring Rule (UCMR) samples systems nationwide to collect data for contaminants which are suspected to be present in drinking water and do not currently have health-based standards set under the Safe Drinking Water Act (SDWA).
 Thirty contaminates are monitored every five years.

-In 2019, the City of Mt.
-Pleasant participated in UCMR 4 (the 4th monitoring period since the rule was implemented).
-The 30 contaminants monitored during the UCMR 4 included: 10 cyanotoxins, 2 metals, 8 pesticides, 1 pesticide manufacturing byproduct, 3 brominated haloacetic acid groups, 3 alcohols, and 3 other semi- volatile chemicals.
+In 2019, the City participated in UCMR 4 (4th monitoring period since the rule was implemented).

+The 30 contaminants monitored during the UCMR 4 included: 10 cyanotoxins, 2 metals, 8 pesticides, 1 pesticide manufacturing byproduct, 3 brominated haloacetic acid groups, 3 alcohols, and 3 other semi-volatile chemicals.

-If interested in receiving a copy of these results please contact Tim Middleton at (989) 779-5427 or by email at tmiddleton@mt-pleasant.org.
+If interested in receiving a copy of these results please contact Jared Bouman at (989) 779-5427 or by email at jbouman@mt-pleasant.org.